-PTEN pathogenic variants are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% risk to inherit the variant and associated cancer risks.
-Notably, women and men both have the PTEN gene and have the same chances to inherit and pass down variants in these genes.
+PHTS is caused by a harmful change (called a mutation or pathogenic variant) in the PTEN gene.
+PTEN gene variants are inherited in an autosomal dominant pattern, meaning that children someone who carries a variant each have a 50% risk to inherit the variant and associated risks.
+This also means women and men both have the PTEN gene and have the same chance to inherit and pass down variants in this gene.
 Therefore, both sides of the family are important when assessing inherited risk.
-However, the associated cancers and lifetime risks are different between men and women.
+However, the associated cancers and screening recommendations are different between men and women.

-Determining whether an individual meets criteria for genetic testing for Cowden syndrome is very complex, and would likely be best left to a genetic counselor or other healthcare provider.
-Cowden syndrome can be diagnosed by a clinical exam performed by a physician familiar with Cowden syndrome, or by genetic testing for pathogenic variants in the PTEN gene.
+Determining whether an individual meets criteria for genetic testing for PTHS is very complex, and would likely be best left to a genetic counselor or other healthcare provider.
+PTHS can be diagnosed by a clinical exam performed by a physician familiar with PTHS, or by genetic testing for pathogenic variants in the PTEN gene.

 Cancer Screening & Management for PTEN